 |Vision USB Stick|

-If you’re using Hass.io, it’s recommended to use a USB stick, not a module.
+If you’re using Hass.io or running HASS in a Docker container, it’s recommended to use a USB stick, not a module.
 Passing a module through Docker is more complicated than passing a USB stick through.

 The alternative to a stick is a hub that supports Z-Wave.
 Home Assistant supports the following hubs with Z-Wave support: